 The Company's website is www.tecnicasreunidas.es.

-To access the information on Corporate Governance, click on the "Shareholders and Investors/Corporate Governance" tab and then on "Corporate Governance Documents".
-This same section contains information about the General Meetings.
+To access information on Corporate Governance, click on the "Sustainability" tab, "Corporate Governance" section, and then on the "General Shareholders Meeting" section.
+This same section contains information about the General Meetings of Shareholders.

 C. COMPANY ADMINISTRATION STRUCTURE